 You only work the muscles in one position.
 So while you might be good at pulling the abs in while you’re in plank position, once you’re up and moving around it might not be so easy.
-If you want flat abs while you’re active, it’s better to train them in a variety of ways.
+Standing and moving about challenges the core muscles in ways that holding a static plank position does not.
+If you want your abs to be flat while you’re active, it’s better to train them in a variety of ways.

 Other concerns about static exercise

 Usually during exercise, muscles are continually contracting and relaxing, but when a contraction is held blood flow is restricted and blood pressure builds up.
 This is usually safe for healthy individuals (although not the most pleasant feeling).
 It’s not advisable for anyone who already has high blood pressure.
 Holding full plank for 5 minutes isn’t great for the wrists either, but you can get around this by either doing an elbow plank or using a gym ball.

 How to get the most out of holding plank position

 You need to be a straight as a plank!
 Some people look more like a hump-backed bridge.
 Unfortunately, it’s hard to tell if you are in the correct position without a mirror or someone to check for you, unless you’re used to doing it properly and know what it feels like.
 If you’re not straight, the core muscles aren’t engaged like they should be and you’re not working your core effectively.
 If possible, use a mirror, or even video yourself.
 Check that your whole body is in line.If your plank isn't straight, you’re not working your core effectivelyClick To Tweet

 In fact, there isn’t really one best plank position – using a mixture and moving between them will give you best results.
 Don’t do excessively long holds – it’s not a good use of your time.
 Do sets of shorter holds in different positions.
 Variations include elbow plank, side plank and side elbow plank.
 You can either do holds of each of these with rest in between or, for more dynamic challenge, move from one to the next.